nomilous/git-seed/README.md

 #### Step 2 - status

-* This step is being performed at another workstation, it only has the root repo checked out.
+* This step is being performed **at another workstation**
+* Only the root repo checked out there.
-* It uses the `./git_tree` control files to report on the status across all nested repositories
+* It uses the `./git_tree` control file to report on the status across all nested repositories

 ```bash